catorsu/SmartInfo/docs/frontend/CODE_COMMENTING_GUIDE.md

 *   **Comments as Code:** Treat comments and docstrings as integral parts of the frontend codebase.
 *   **Review Process:** Code reviews **MUST** include a review of associated comments and JSDoc for clarity, accuracy, and completeness according to this guide.
-*   **Updates:** When component props, state logic, function signatures, or UI behavior changes, the corresponding comments and docstrings **MUST** be updated in the same commit/PR.

-By adhering to this Frontend Code Commenting Guide, we will build a SmartInfo frontend that is understandable, maintainable, and well-suited for efficient collaboration with AI development assistants.
+*   **Code Changes and Documentation Synchronization:** Whenever code logic is changed, refactored, or modified, all corresponding JSDoc comments and docstrings **MUST** be updated within the same commit/PR to accurately reflect the new state and behavior.
+These updated comments and docstrings must strictly adhere to all guidelines within this document.
+Avoid introducing inline comments that are redundant (e.g., restating type information already clear from TypeScript types, or explaining obvious code mechanics) or do not add explanatory value as defined herein.
+The primary focus is on maintaining purposeful and accurate documentation for the current state of the codebase.